dxpelou/FattyzGrillAndroidApplication/README.md

 A single Activity is used to create all fragments and corresponding presenters.
 The use of both activities and fragments allows for a better separation of concerns which complements this implementation of MVP.

+A Repository pattern is used to encapsulate local and remote data access.
+You simply specify the data you want and the repository will fetch it for you.
+An abstract repository is defined which contains the logic needed for all repositories.
+It also inherently makes offline use simple.
+Code can be found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/main/java/com/louanimashaun/fattyzgrill/data).

 Dagger Android is used so dagger can handle dependency injection for Activities and Fragments which is normally handled by the OS.
-Code can be found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/main/java/com/louanimashaun/fattyzgrill/di)
+Code can be found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/main/java/com/louanimashaun/fattyzgrill/di).

 # Testing

-Unit tests for presenters, repositories are found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/test/java/com/louanimashaun/fattyzgrill)
+Unit tests for presenters, repositories are found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/test/java/com/louanimashaun/fattyzgrill).

-Espresso UI tests are found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/androidTest/java/com/louanimashaun/fattyzgrill)
+Espresso UI tests are found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/androidTest/java/com/louanimashaun/fattyzgrill).

+#Local Data Storage
+Realm is used to handle local data storage.
+Code can be found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/main/java/com/louanimashaun/fattyzgrill/data/source/local).

+#Backend
+The back is handled through Firebase data which stores and syncs data across all devices in real time.
+The code that handles firebase database access is found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/main/java/com/louanimashaun/fattyzgrill/data/source/remote).

+#Push Notifications
+Push notifications are used to send orders to admins and notify users that there order has been accepted.
+Firebase Cloud Messaging handles downstream notifications.
+Code can be found [here](https://github.com/dxpelou/FattyzGrillAndroidApplication/tree/master/app/src/main/java/com/louanimashaun/fattyzgrill/data/source/local).